Safeguarding and child protection

 - Staff, pupils, governors, visitors, volunteers, parents and carers are aware of the expected behaviours and the school’s legal responsibilities in relation to safeguarding and promoting the welfare of all our pupils

-Please find our full child protection and safeguarding policy and child protection and safeguarding policy addendum June 2020 (Covid-19) on our policies page here.
+Please find our full child protection and safeguarding policy on our policies page here.

 Visitors to school